compileralchemy/compileralchemy.github.io/data/books/sqlite_internals.md

 Free books help keep human legacy around.
 Without books, you burn time, a lot of it.

+Since i scrapped my notes together, this did not start as a proper book.
+PRs welcome.

 <h1 id="intro" class="chapter">Chapter: Introduction</h1>

 SQLite is a file-based database which is extremely reliable and stable.